buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_MemberTypePost.md

+# Pset_MemberTypePost

 Properties of a post.
 A post is a linear (usually vertical) member used to support something or to mark a point.
 <!-- end of short definition -->